yash0028/newautomation/README.md

 This is the main project for CLM acceptance testing automation.
 It uses the Cucumber testing framework to test acceptance tests written in CA Agile Central.

-RC-Bridge will pull any acceptance criteria from Agile Central and place any created Feature files inthe the src/test/features folder.
+RC-Bridge will pull any acceptance criteria from Agile Central and place any created Feature files into the src/test/features folder.

 This project should be nested as a subtree inside of any repository that will have acceptance tests run against it.